m3g4p0p/watchman.js/README.md

 // Get a specific property like const value = watchman.get('foo');

+// Get multiple properties as a new object,
+// like kind of a key filter
+const values = watchman.get('foo', 'bar');

 // Get a shallow copy of the entire object const object = watchman.get();
 ```